icomse/icomse.github.io/content/workshops/Machine Learning Workshop 2023.md

 categories: ["active-workshops"]
 ---

-This workshop is supported by funding from the National Science Foundation Office of Cyberinfrastructure.

-**Application**: [Click here](https://forms.gle/W2sffJjQmYgFJEfG9) for application form for this workshop.

 **Description**: This workshop will provide an overview of machine learning tools applied to study molecular systems with a focus on computational molecular science.
 It will feature a mix of lectures and hands-on exercises running machine learning algorithms with molecular simulations on national supercomputing resources.
 The workshop will include a session on diversity, equity, and inclusion aspects of computational sciences.
 Sessions will be taught in Software Carpentry style, with approximately equal time divided between lectures and hands-on exercises running and analyzing simulations.

-**Organizers/Instructors**:
-  - Chris Bartel, University of Minnesota Twin Cities
-  - Rose Cersonsky, University of Wisconsin-Madison
-  - Eric Jankowski, Boise State University
-  - Neeraj Rai, Mississippi State University
-  - Sapna Sarupria, University of Minnesota Twin Cities
-  - Jindal Shah, Oklahoma State University
-  - Michael Shirts, University of Colorado, Boulder
+**Application**: [Click here](https://forms.gle/W2sffJjQmYgFJEfG9) for application form for this workshop.

 **Dormitory Check-In**: July 9th, 2023 (starts at 1 pm) and Check out: July 14th 2023 (by noon)